sofi388/pml-exam/README.md

-# Probabilistic Machine Learning Solutions
+# Probabilistic Machine Learning Project

-Welcome to the repository for Probabilistic Machine Learning Exam Solution.
-This repository contains solutions to both parts A and B programming related tasks.
+Welcome to the repository for Probabilistic Machine Learning Final Project (Exam).
+This repository contains solutions to both parts A and B.

-## Introduction

-This repository provides solutions to exercises and problems from the Probabilistic Machine Learning course.
-The solutions are intended to help students understand the concepts and methods used in probabilistic machine learning.

 ## Installation

-To use the solutions provided in this repository, you need to have Python installed on your system.
-Additionally, you may need to install some dependencies.
 You can install the required dependencies using the following command:

 ```bash
 pip install -r requirements.txt